Providence Sunday Journal Editorial

-In fact, over the past 20 years, Democrats have held a House and Senate majority in every session, making Rhode Island’s legislature the most continually dominated (by Democrats) and least competitive legislature in the country.
-Going into the 2014 elections, our state’s General Assembly is 89 percent Democrat which is very close to the top ranking in the country for most uneven legislature.
+In fact, over the past 20 years, Democrats have held a House and Senate majority in every session, making Rhode Island’s legislature the most continually dominated (by Democrats) and least competitive legislature in the country*.
+Going into the 2014 elections, our state’s General Assembly is 89% Democrat which is very close to the top ranking in the country for most uneven legislature.

 In a functioning democracy, the notion that one political party could maintain a 20-year super majority stranglehold on a legislature seems highly improbable, in large part because our system ultimately has the ability to self-correct.
-There are checks and balances that create competitiveness and strengthen the public connection.
+There are checks and balances which create competitiveness and strengthen the public connection.
 Political parties need to win, and lose.
-There needs to be a respectful back and forth among legislators with Election Day consequences as a constant backdrop.
+There needs to be a respectful back and forth amongst legislators with Election Day consequences as a constant backdrop.

 Ironically, at a time when the call for change resonates most clearly across our state, Rhode Islanders again find themselves stuck at the starting gate, looking ahead to what seems all too familiar.

 But in spite of Rhode Island’s partisan political entrenchment in the General Assembly, there is always the promise of change.
 This year will see the end of the master lever, or straight party voting system, which is traditionally a mechanism that works in favor of the stronger party.
 If real change begins with a first step, then removing the master lever is a very positive opener.
 Beyond that, our system of politics needs to allow for growth and generational change, in the direction of healthy competitiveness and a broader representation of people living in Rhode Island.